MIT-LCP/mimic-website/content/mimictables/icustays.md

 ## `FIRST_CAREUNIT`, `LAST_CAREUNIT`

 `FIRST_CAREUNIT` and `LAST_CAREUNIT` contain, respectively, the first and last ICU type in which the patient was cared for.
-As an `ICUSTAY_ID` groups all ICU admissions within 24 hours of each other, it is possible for a patient to be transferred from one type of ICU to another and have the same ICU ID.
+As an `ICUSTAY_ID` groups all ICU admissions within 24 hours of each other, it is possible for a patient to be transferred from one type of ICU to another and have the same `ICUSTAY_ID`.

 ## `FIRST_WARDID`, `LAST_WARDID`